NBA Referee Salary 2026: How Much Do They Make?

 • Entry-level

 So what is the NBA referee salary?
-Well, annually, NBA referee salary is in the range of $150000 and $550000.
+Well, reported NBA referee salary estimates are commonly in the range of $150,000 and $550,000 annually.
+The NBA and the National Basketball Referees Association do not publish a public official salary table, so these figures should be treated as widely reported estimates rather than guaranteed contract amounts.
 We’ll look at wages of different referee levels in the NBA and per-game pay later.

 Of great importance to note is that the salaries of NBA referees have increased over the years.
 If the past happenings are anything to go by, the trend will remain the same even in the years to come.